mohae/serial-bowl/README.md

 ProtobufV3|gogo/protobuf/protoc-gen-gogoslick|Unmarshal|1000000|1274|0|0

 ### CPU
 CPUInfo is a datastructure that represents the output of `/proc/cpuinfo` and consists mostly of strings and ints, with a couple of float32 fields.
-Instead of querying the running system's `cpuinfo`, the benchmark uses a mixture of predefined values and random ints.
+The benchmark uses a mixture of predefined values and random ints.
 There are multiple versions of this benchmark to test the impact of varying slice (array) sizes on performance.

 ####CPUInfo: 1
 Format|Package|Operation|Ops|ns/Op|B/Op|Allocs/Op